 pip install git+https://github.com/pypa/pipenv.git@1afee9a118982a46d570e8ce7ce00dfd37f8da85

-There is a new release of pipenv
+There is a new release of pipenv to the pypi package index, which

 seems to have solved the aforementioned errors.
 Installing the specific